SIZE:

 LIFE EXPECTANCY:

-From 30 to 40 years.
+30 to 40 years.

 LIFE CYCLE:

 Females give birth to their pups, weighing between 15 and 17 kg, between early December and mid-February.
-The pups are called “blanchons” (whitecoats) because of their white fur, and are nursed for 16 to 22 days, after which the females return to the water.
-Once weaned, the young seal will have almost doubled in size and weigh around 50 kg.
+The pups are called “blanchons” (whitecoats) because of their white fur and are nursed for 16 to 22 days, after which the females return to the water.
+Once weaned, the young seal will have almost doubled in size and will weigh around 50 kg.

 Social pressure on seals

 Its coat is short and waterproof.
-The male’s coat is dark grey with light grey patches, while the female’s is silver with black patches.
+The male’s coat is dark grey with light grey patches, whereas the female’s is silver with black patches.
 Another difference is that the male is much larger than the female, with a few folds under the neck.

 PREYS: